aozzy/project-4/README.md

 to build a full stack application.
 The duration of the project was 9 days.
 After exchanging ideas for the project we choose to develop Baggle, The idea behind Baggle came from the story of [Kyle McDonald](https://www.cbc.ca/news/canada/from-paper-clip-to-house-in-14-trades-1.573973) who went from owning a paper clip to a house in 14 trades.
 We planned the project out by whiteboarding and wireframing.
-The app has been deployed on Heroku and you can find it [here](https://gabaggle.herokuapp.com/)

 ![Whiteboard](./images/Wireframe.png)